Rutu-11/Zarek-Tronics-Assignment/README.md

 # Schroedinger's Signup Frontend

+##The application is deployed and accessible at the following link: [Schroedinger's Signup Frontend App](https://schrodingers-signup-frontend.vercel.app/)

 ## Overview
 Schroedinger's Signup is a frontend application designed to provide users with a seamless registration experience, incorporating both online and offline modes.
 It offers real-time validations and email verifications while maintaining simplicity and elegance in its user interface.